twoGiants/knowledge-base/copilot.md

 # Copilot & ChatGPT Commands

 - Don't change the files.
 Just show me the tests here and explain what you did.
 - Don't change the files.
+Just provide an answer in the chat.
+- Don't change the files.
+- Remember this command for our entire chat: Don't change the files unless told to.
 - tektoncd/triggers
+- tektoncd/chains
+- tektoncd/results
+- tektoncd/operator
+- tektoncd/dashboard

 ## Copilot Personal Instructions